 Symptomatic patients with suspected COVID-19 when RT-PCR is not available, RT-PCR test results are delayed, or initial RT-PCR testing is negative but there is a high clinical suspicion for COVID-19 (for diagnosis)

 Patients with suspected or confirmed COVID-19 who are not currently hospitalized and have mild symptoms (to decide on hospital admission versus home discharge)

 Patients with suspected or confirmed COVID-19 who are not currently hospitalized and have moderate to severe symptoms (to help decide on regular ward admission versus intensive care unit admission)

 Patients with suspected or confirmed COVID-19 who are currently hospitalized and have moderate to severe symptoms (to inform therapeutic management).

 Reverse transcription loop-mediated isothermal amplification

 Reverse transcription loop-mediated isothermal amplification (RT-LAMP) assays are an emerging test to detect SARS-CoV-2 viral RNA.
+They use a similar process to RT-PCR, but use constant temperatures and produce more viral DNA compared with RT-PCR.
 While assays are simple and quick, there is less evidence for their use.
 Assays for SARS-CoV-2 have been developed and are being evaluated.

 Use of this content is subject to our disclaimer